yangshun/tech-interview-handbook/README.md

 ## Contributing

 There are no formal contributing guidelines at the moment as things are still in flux and we might find a better approach to structure content as we go along.
-You are welcome contribute whatever that you think will be helpful to fellow engineers.
+You are welcome to contribute whatever you think will be helpful to fellow engineers.
 If you would like to contribute content for different domains, feel free to create an issue or submit a pull request and we can discuss further.

 ## Maintainers